MeravC/my-chat/README.md

 ## Program Description
-Use web sockets (socket.io) for the messages between server and clients.
--The first page (index) will display a start window with a place to enter a username.
--The second page is the chat with a list of members on the left side.
+Use web sockets (socket.io) for the messages between server and clients.\n -The first page (index) will display a start window with a place to enter a username./n -The second page is the chat with a list of members on the left side.